Bruno Dybal

-Bruno de Araújo Dybal (born 3 March 1994) is a Brazilian professional footballer who plays as a attacking midfielder for Indonesian club Persikabo 1973.
-Previously he played for Palmeiras, Oeste, Ventforet Kofu and Figueirense on loan.
+Bruno de Araújo Dybal (born 3 March 1994) is a Brazilian professional footballer who plays as an attacking midfielder for Singapore Premier League club Tanjong Pagar United.

 Club career

 Born in São Paulo, Dybal joined Palmeiras youth setup in 2005, after starting it out at Portuguesa.
 He made his first team – and Série A – debut on 18 November 2012, coming on as late substitute for Mazinho in a 1–1 away draw against Flamengo.
 Dybal appeared in two further matches for Verdão, who suffered relegation.
 On 3 January 2014, after a year without a single appearance, he was loaned to Oeste until the end of the year.

 Dybal moved to Ventforet Kofu on loan on 28 December 2014, after making no appearances for Oeste.
 After playing only one game, his loan was cut short due to injury.
-On 29 June 2015, Dybal was loaned to fellow top tier club Figueirense, until February 2016.
+On 29 June 2015, Dybal was loaned to fellow top-tier club Figueirense, until February 2016.

 On 6 January 2020, he joined Indonesian Liga 1 club, Persiraja Banda Aceh.

+On 9 July 2025, he joined Singapore Premier League club Tanjong Pagar United.

+Personal life

+Born in Brazil, Dybal is of Polish descent.